Geo-sensory tasting with Château Fougas

 At Château Fougas, we focus on sense of place in our wines.
 The soil, formed of water-borne and windblown colluvium, is laden with fine blue and red clay rich in iron and a variety of minerals, resting on a limestone bedrock of Fronsac molasse.

 From the Middle Ages onwards, experienced tasters were tasked with certifying the geographical origin of Burgundy great growths as soon as they were released for sale.
 This newly-minted profession would subsequently be known under the term ‘Compagnie des Gourmets Piqueurs de Vins’, or specialist wine brokers.
-These highly accomplished wine tasters were capable of recognising a specific terroir or walled vineyard (clos) located within a few metres of each other, without ever making a mistake.
+These highly accomplished wine tasters were capable of recognising a specific terroir or walled vineyard (clos) located within a few meters of each other, without ever making a mistake.

-The geological structure of soils – limestone, clay, schist, sandstone or volcanic rock for instance – produces different flavours in wine that are easily recognisable to anyone who uses this traditional method of wine tasting.
+The geological structure of soils – limestone, clay, schist, sandstone or volcanic rock for instance – produces different flavors in wine that are easily recognisable to anyone who uses this traditional method of wine tasting.
 Terms used include ‘minerality’ in a wine, ‘taste of place’ and ‘terroir-driven wine’ or sense of place.

 The climate is a second type of expression and refers to the exposure of a specific site to the sun, wind, cold and heat.
 These concepts are now similar to the more recent terms of biotope and biocoenosis.